-Local Economy - According to a report from the University of Nevada, Las Vegas' Center for Business and Economic Research (CBER) issued on June 25, 2015, the Southern Nevada economy is continuing its sustained recovery.
-The 2015 Midyear Economic Outlook publication states that the growth is widespread across Southern Nevada's industries and returning to long-term trends.
+Local Economy - According to a report from the University of Nevada, Las Vegas' Center for Business and Economic Research (CBER) issued on June 23, 2016, the Southern Nevada economy is continuing its sustained recovery.
+The 2016 Midyear Economic Outlook publication states that the growth is widespread across Southern Nevada's industries and returning to long-term trends.
 CBER noted that construction, real estate, leisure and hospitality, trade, transportation and utilities, education and health services, professional and business services, financial activities and other services are all doing well.
 Financial conditions are also improving and visitor volume continues to rise.
-Because the Southern Nevada economy is heavily dependent on tourism, its outlook is tied to the growth of the U.S. and western states' economies.
-CBER forecasts visitor volume, gross gaming revenue, housing units permitted, employment, population and personal income to continue modest improvement through 2016.
-Visitor volume in Southern Nevada in 2015 reached 44 million people and is forecast to increase further in 2016.
-Gross gaming revenue in Southern Nevada continues to hover around \$9.7 billion.
+Because the Southern Nevada economy is heavily dependent on tourism, its outlook is tied to the growth of the SSEA Board of Directors

+U.S. and western states' economies.
+CBER forecasts visitor volume, gross gaming revenue, employment, population and personal income to continue modest improvement through 2017 while also forecasting a particularly strong rebound in new housing starts.
+Visitor volume in Southern Nevada grew by 3.2% in calendar 2015 and is forecast to increase further in 2016.

 The Southern Nevada unemployment rate continues to show improvement.
-The Nevada Department of Employment, Training and Rehabilitation (DETR) reported that the unemployment rate for the Las Vegas Metropolitan Statistical Area (MSA) for June 2015 was 7.0%.
-This compares to an unemployment rate of 7.9% for June 2014.
-The seasonally adjusted unemployment rate for the State of Nevada was 6.9% for June 2015 compared to 7.7% for June 2014.
+The Nevada Department of Employment, Training and Rehabilitation (DETR) reported that the unemployment rate for the Las Vegas Metropolitan Statistical Area (MSA) for June 2016 was 6.9%.
+This compares to an unemployment rate of 7.0% for June 2015.
+The seasonally adjusted unemployment rate for the State was 6.4% for June 2016 compared to 6.9% for June 2015.
 Although improving, Nevada's unemployment rate is still well above the national average.
-The average seasonally adjusted unemployment rate for the United States was 5.3% for June 2015 and 6.1% for June 2014.
+The average seasonally adjusted unemployment rate for the United States was 4.9% for June 2016 and 5.3% for June 2015.
 Nevada has ranked among the top states for joblessness since 2010.
-In June 2015, Nevada ranked No. 2 and in June 2014 it ranked No. 3.
-Total employment for the Las Vegas MSA was 976.1 thousand in June 2015 compared to 911.3 thousand in June 2014, an increase of 7.1%.
+In June 2015 and 2016 Nevada ranked No.2 and in June 2014 it ranked No. 3.
+Total employment for the Las Vegas MSA was 1,058.7 thousand in June 2016 compared to 976.1 thousand in June 2015, an increase of 8.5%.

 The improving economic trends are expected to positively impact the growth of the SSEA.
-Economic growth typically increases water demands, which is a significant driver of SSEA electricity needs.
+Economic growth typically increases water demands which are the primary driver of SSEA members' electricity needs.
 The expected increase in water demand, driven by increased population, employment, and tourism will be mitigated to some degree by the implementation of additional water conservation measures in response to the ongoing severe drought occurring across the southwest United States.

 Financial Policy - In accordance with the SSEA Cooperative Agreement, two working capital bank accounts have been established, one of which is interest bearing.
-The amount of working capital is set by the Agreement at 3 months of budgeted Administrative & General (A&G) expenses.
+The amount of working capital is set by the Agreement at 3 months of budgeted expenses.
 If any member's working capital account is in excess of the minimum required 3 months expenses, the SSEA Manager may suspend billings to the member until the amount of the member's working capital is reduced to an amount equal to the member's required share.

-On a quarterly basis, the SSEA Manager will report to the members-
+On a quarterly basis, the SSEA Manager will report to the members